leebardon/cookiecutter-for-scientists/README.md

 ---

-- This cookiecutter is based on the excellent [cookiecutter project](https://cookiecutter.readthedocs.io/)
+- This cookiecutter was built using the excellent [cookiecutter project](https://cookiecutter.readthedocs.io/)
+- It was influenced by the data science project template developed by [Data Driven](https://drivendata.github.io/cookiecutter-data-science/)